amitmohapatra/employeeserv-master/README.md

 	- `EmployeeResourceImpl.java` implements the `EmployeeResource` interface.
 - employeeservFunctionalTests - This module would have the functional tests.

-## How to run the application
-- Please have Maven version `3.3.3` & Java 8 on your system.
-- Use command `mvn clean install` to build the project.
-- Use command `mvn spring-boot:run` from `employeeservImplementation` folder to run the project.
-- Use postman or curl to access `http://localhost:8080/v1/bfs/employees/1` GET endpoint.
-It will return an Employee resource.

 ## Assignment
 We would like you to enhance the existing project and see you complete the following requirements: